pkurth/libtiff/doc/functions/TIFFOpen.rst

-:c:func:`TIFFClientOpen` is like :c:func:`TIFFOpen` except that the caller supplies a collection of functions that the library will use to do UNIX-like I/O operations.
+:c:func:`TIFFClientOpen` is like :c:func:`TIFFOpen` except that the caller supplies a collection of functions that the library will use to do UNIX-like I/O operations:

 The *readproc* and *writeproc* functions are called to read and write data at the current file position.
 *seekproc* is called to change the current file position à la :c:func:`lseek` (2).
 *closeproc* is invoked to release any resources associated with an open file.